Key Takeaway

 Based on the evidence, semaglutide may support Hashimoto's patients through:

-• Effective weight loss despite metabolic slowdown: Semaglutide works through appetite suppression mechanisms that are not dependent on metabolic rate, making it potentially effective even when thyroid-related metabolic impairment is present
+Try the BMI Calculator →- Effective weight loss despite metabolic slowdown: Semaglutide works through appetite suppression mechanisms that aren't dependent on metabolic rate, making it potentially effective even when thyroid-related metabolic impairment is present

-• Cardiovascular protection: Hashimoto's patients have elevated cardiovascular risk, and semaglutide has proven cardiovascular benefits
+- Cardiovascular protection: Hashimoto's patients have improved cardiovascular risk, and semaglutide has proven cardiovascular benefits

 Important Safety Information